Case study

 Berxi is a direct-to-consumer insurance platform built inside Berkshire Hathaway Specialty Insurance.
 The product was expanding quickly, and the frontend was expanding with it, but not in a coordinated way.
 Engineers were making design decisions independently across the codebase.
 Marketing wanted campaign flexibility they couldn't get.
 Engineering was burning cycles on visual work that should have been standardized.
 The job was to pull all of that together into a design system that the platform could actually grow on.

-Step one
+Step 01

 The drift problem

 Color values, spacing, and typography were defined locally inside individual components.
 Every new feature made another quiet decision about how things should look.
-With no shared token architecture, those decisions never rolled back up into a system — they just accumulated as subtle differences between pages.
+With no shared token architecture, those decisions never rolled back up into a system.
+They just accumulated as subtle differences between pages.

 The consequences showed up on two sides.
 Marketing couldn't run campaigns or build landing-page variations quickly because the existing surface wasn't flexible enough to extend without engineering.
 And engineers kept rebuilding visual primitives slightly differently each time, which is how a growing codebase starts paying a drift tax on every new feature.